fastify/csrf/README.md

 ### TypeScript

-This module includes a [TypeScript](https://www.typescriptlang.org/) declaration file to enable auto complete in compatible editors and type information for TypeScript projects.
+This module includes a [TypeScript](https://www.typescriptlang.org/) declaration file to enable auto-complete in compatible editors and type information for TypeScript projects.

 ## API